MHindermann/mas/text/draft.md

 disambiguating homonymous or polysemous words.
 For example, consider item `https://edoc.unibas.ch/id/eprint/76510` which is titled "Blacking Out".
 Without further context, this title could refer (amongst others) to a physiological phenomenon, a sudden loss of electricity, or a measure taken in wartime.
-However, knowing that the item was published by a researcher employed by the
+Knowing that the item was published by a researcher employed by the
 Faculty of Business and Economics (and not, say, by the Faculty of Medicine) gives us reason to exclude the first meaning.
-However, this idea cannot be implemented with the out of the box instance of Annif employed in this chapter (see [subsection on machine indexing](#machine)).
+However, this idea cannot be implemented with the out of the box instance of Annif employed in this chapter (see [subsection "Machine indexing"](#machine-indexing)).

+The second constraint is that the index terms assigned to each item in the sample data set must be assessable.
+How the assessment is conducted in detail is discussed in [section "Assessment"](#assessment).
+For now, it is sufficient to say that we require a standard against which we can evaluate the assigned index terms.
+By "standard" I mean that given a vocabulary of index terms and our sample data set, for every item in the sample data set, there is an approved subset of the vocabulary.
+The production of a standard from scratch is of course is very costly since a person, usually highly skilled in a certain academic domain, must assign and/or approve each item's index terms (!!source).
+For this reason we try to avoid having to produce a standard.
+One way of doing so is by requiring items in the sample data set to have non-empty `keywords` data field.
+The caveats of this approach are discussed in [section "Assessment"](#assessment).

+Taking into account the third constraint simply means that we do not employ any further restrictions.
+We can hence construct the sample data set by choosing exactly those the items from `/edoc/raw` which have non-empty data fields `title`, `abstract`, `id_number`, and `keywords`.
+We do so by calling `_Data.select_from_file` iteratively for all files in `/edoc/raw`.
+The resulting file is saved as `/edoc/selected` as `selected_master.json`.

+### Analysis

+!!
+Mayhaps give a description of `selected_master.json`, namely 4111 items.
+Also, perhaps also say how many items in `/raw` per data field are available.

 ## Indexing

-### Machine indexing {#machine}
+### Machine indexing

 ### Annif